 As part of the overall Jane Byrne (Circle) Interchange project, the Monroe Street Bridge over the Northbound and Southbound I-90/94 (Kennedy Expressway) will be reconstructed.
-The bridge will be closed to traffic in the Winter of 2018 and is anticipated to re-open in the Summer of 2019.
+The bridge will be closed to traffic in the Winter of 2018 and is anticipated to re-open in the Fall of 2019.

 The project consists of replacing the Monroe Street Bridge over Northbound and Southbound I-90/94 (Kennedy Expressway).

 The limits of work on Monroe Street extend from just east of Halsted Street to just the west of Des Plaines Street for approximately 725 feet.
 A retaining wall along the east side the Kennedy Expressway just south of Monroe Street will be constructed and an existing wall will be removed.
 The proposed new bridge is a part of the overall Jane Byrne (Circle) Interchange reconstruction and will create additional space underneath the bridge along I-90/94 necessary for the future proposed I-90/94 proposed mainline lanes, a Northbound I-90/94 proposed Collector-Distributor (CD) road and various entrance and exit ramps.
 A portion of the existing Southbound Kennedy Expressway exit ramp to Monroe Street will also be improved.